 The following section provides practical travel information for trekking and hiking to Lenin Peak Base Camp in the Pamir-Alay Mountains of southern Kyrgyzstan.
 It also includes details specific for this Lenin Peak Base Camp Trek (in addition to the tour information above).
 Find even more travel and trekking information on Lenin Peak Base Camp.

 Lenin Peak is a mountain peak that is 7,134 meters (23,406 feet) high located in the Pamir Mountains on the border of Kyrgyzstan and Tajikistan.
-It is regarded as one of the easiest 7000-meter peaks to climb, making it a popular peak for mountain climbers and mountaineers from around the world to summit.
+It is regarded as one of the easiest 7000-meter peaks to climb, making it a popular peak for mountain climbers and mountaineers from around the world to the summit.

 The Lenin Peak Base Camp (Camp One) is located at the foot of Lenin Peak at an elevation of 4,400 meters/14,435 feet.
 It is where mountaineers acclimatize for a few days before beginning their journey towards the summit.
-For this Lenin Peak Base Camp Trek, we not only hike up to the Camp One, but we spend two nights there in its tents.
+For this Lenin Peak Base Camp Trek, we not only hike up to Camp One, but we spend two nights there in its tents.

 The best time to trek or hike up to Lenin Peak Base Camp is during the summer months between July and early September.
 The temperatures at this time are warm and range from -5 to +5 degrees Celsius at night to 20-25 degrees during the daytime.
 The weather is relatively stable, but as this is a high mountain area it can change at any time so it is important to be prepared for this.
 This is also the time when the hiking trail is most safe from snow and ice.

-Hiking up to Lenin Peak Base Camp is considered a difficult or challenging trek due to its steep ascents and descents, high altitudes and mountain passes, difficult terrain with scree, snow and rocks.
+Hiking up to Lenin Peak Base Camp is considered a difficult or challenging trek due to its steep ascents and descents, high altitudes and mountain passes, and difficult terrain with scree, snow, and rocks.
 Trekkers should be physically fit with experience with treks at altitude with steep climbs and challenging trails.

 Our Lenin Peak Base Camp Trek is 8 days long, starting first with Jiptick (4,185 m) and Sary Mogul (4,306 m) mountain passes and building up to Base Camp One (4,400 meters / 14,435 feet) and Yuhina Peak (5,130 meters / 16,830 feet).
 It’s important to have a good level of fitness for this trek and take time to acclimatize properly.
-If you have trouble with altitude and steep ascents at the beginning, we can assist you with horses over the first couple passes.
-However, the trek to Peak Lenin Base Camp and Yuhina Peak will be without luggage horses to support.
+If you have trouble with altitude and steep ascents at the beginning, we can assist you with horses over the first couple of passes.
+However, the trek to Peak Lenin Base Camp and Yuhina Peak will be without luggage and horses to support.

 Hiking to Lenin Peak Base Camp (as opposed to climbing to the top of Lenin Peak) requires no specialized mountaineering equipment.
 Trekkers should have sturdy hiking boots, warm clothing layers (it gets especially cold at night), water and wind-proof jackets, a sleeping bag, and a day backpack to carry essentials like snacks, water and sunscreen.